 Confrontation of Surnames

-The Confrontation of Surnames (Seishi tairitsu jiken) was a conflict between branch members of the Ōtomo clan who carried the Ōtomo family name and seal against other members of the clan who had a different family name and seal.
-Those in the latter group who carried a different name and seal were military families residing in Bungo Province prior to the arrival of the Ōtomo.
+The Confrontation of Surnames (Seishi tairitsu jiken) was a conflict between branch members of the Ōtomo clan who carried the Ōtomo family name and crest against other members of the clan who had a different family name and crest.
+Those in the latter group who carried a different surname and crest were military families residing in Bungo Province prior to the arrival of the Ōtomo.

-In the fifth month of 1556, family members with a name and seal other than Ōtomo rallied together to raise arms against important policies of the branch families who carried the Ōtomo surname.
-Friction between the two groups existed within the clan from an earlier time, so Ōtomo Yoshiaki, a sengoku daimyō and twentieth head of the clan, had pledged in his last testament that one-half of the council of clan elders, known as the kabanshū, would be chosen from the group who carried a name other than Ōtomo.
-However, his son, Ōtomo Yoshishige, the twenty-first head of the clan, favored a council of elders with the Ōtomo name, so senior retainers such as Obara Akimoto were removed from the council.
+In the fifth month of 1556, family members with a surname and crest other than Ōtomo rallied together to raise arms against important policies of the branch families who carried the Ōtomo surname.
+Friction between the two groups existed within the clan from an earlier time, so Ōtomo Yoshiaki, a sengoku daimyō and twentieth head of the clan, had pledged in his last testament that one-half of the council of clan elders, known as the kahanshū, would be chosen from the group who carried a surname other than Ōtomo.
+However, his son, Ōtomo Yoshishige, the twenty-first head of the clan, favored a council of elders with the Ōtomo surname, so senior retainers such as Obara Akimoto were removed from the council.
 In the case of Akimoto, this occurred despite his contributions to pacify Higo Province.